 Born: 1926, 1938, 1950, 1962, 1974, 1986, 1998, 2010

 “Passion and fire” are the recurring themes of the year of the Tiger.
-Due to high passion the year of the tiger could also be at times be found wanting in direction in life.
+Due to high passion, the year of the tiger could also be at times be found wanting in the direction in life.
 A tendency to overindulge is also a common feature for people under the year of the Tiger.
 Complacency could also set in very easily and people under this sign must be wary of this.

 Born: 1927, 1939, 1951, 1963, 1975, 1987, 1999, 2011